sirech/homepage2/src/pages/articles/2019-12-05-jest-fail-test-if-unexpected-network-request-happens/index.md

 ## Summary: Make your errors explicit

 That all there is to it.
-A simple, if a bit hacky, solution to make sure that errors surface as quickly as possible and don't get hidden.
+A simple solution, if a bit hacky, to make sure that errors surface as quickly as possible and don't get hidden.

+*EDIT 25/12/2019:* Grammar review